 What You Can Do

 There is much work yet to be done to eliminate housing discrimination in the New York City region.
-This is why the FHJC has developed our action program to eliminate housing discrimination; promote policies that foster open, accessible, and inclusive communities; and strengthen fair housing laws.
+This is why the FHJC has developed our action program to eliminate housing discrimination; promote policies and programs that foster open, accessible, and inclusive communities; and strengthen fair housing laws.

 There are many ways that you can get involved in this work: